kaspanet/docs/Getting Started/Full Node Installation.md

 $ kaspad --utxoindex
 ```

+The first time you run kaspad it will retrieve peer information from Kaspa's DNS server and will start synchronizing with the network.
+First synchronization may take up to several hours (depending on your CPU strength and bandwidth).
+It is impossible to mine before the network is synced.
+Every time you run kaspad it will incrementally sync any blocks accumulated while it was offline, this is typically a much shorter process (as long as kaspad was not shut down for more than several hours).

 ### Creating a Wallat (optional)

 To run a miner you need to create a keypair to mine into: